Port of Kolkata: Light Vessels

-Automatic Tide Gauges

-These are maintained at Tribeni, Garden Reach, Diamond Harbour and Haldia for round-the-clock recording of tidal data, which is used for the prediction of tides and preparation of tide tables by Survey of India.
+There are five unmanned light vessels, located south of the Sagar lighthouse.
+These unmanned light-vessels help vessels navigating the channel safely from the sandheads to the Sagar.
+There are five unmanned light vessels on the south towards of the Sagar lighthouse are the U.G.L.F. located at 21°29′51″N and 88°06′36.5″E, L.G.L.F. located at 21°21'54" N and 088°09'34" E, Talent WK L.V. located at 21°21'54" N and 088°09'34" E, Eastern Channel L.V. located at 21°17'00" N and 088°11'25" E, and Western Channel L.V located at 21°05'002" N and 087°50'24.8" E.

 Semaphores

 These are maintained at Akra, Moyapur, Hooghly Point, Balari, Gangra and Sagar for displaying rises of tide for the convenience of various vessels navigating, dredging and surveying in the River Hooghly.
 The semaphores used to display the tide level at these localities on a mast by the position of the meter and decimeter arms which were manually rotated with the rise and fall of every decimeter of tidal level.
 However these semaphores are no longer functional and instead, tidal levels are broadcast over VHF radio every half an hour from all the above stations except at Balari.